kubernetes/enhancements/keps/sig-network/1669-proxy-terminating-endpoints/README.md

 ### Goals

-* Reduce potential traffic loss from kube-proxy that occurs on rolling updates because trafffic is sent to Pods that are terminating.
+* Reduce potential traffic loss from kube-proxy that occurs on rolling updates because traffic is sent to Pods that are terminating.

 ### Non-Goals